opensocdebug/osd-doc/spec_base/specification.md

 ### `DBG_EVENT`

-A debug event, e.g., a trace, can be of arbitrary length and the content is specific to the module.
+A debug event, e.g., a trace, can be of a maximum length defined by the debug networks maximum packet length.
+The content is specific to the module.
 For events of 3 words or less, the packet is defined as:

  Word | Description
  ---- | -----------